 Your fuel consumption

-Whether your car insurance policy prohibits the use of your van, typically, for other commercial use.
+Whether your van insurance policy prohibits the use of your van, typically, for other commercial use.

 Advertise on your car

-You can make up to £150 a month by having advertising added to your car.
+You could make up to £150 a month by having advertising added to your car.
 For the higher-end earnings, you’d need to tick a number of boxes.

 For example, living and driving in the right locations, having the right car and being behind the wheel enough hours a day.